littlebusters/Sketch-CSS-Sprite-Mixin/README.md

 Sketch CSS Sprite Mixin
 =======================

 Generate a code of mixin for scss, less and stylus in Sketch 3.
+Code is copied to the clipboard when run the plugin.

 Sprites name are group layer name of top-level, and the Sprite image name is an Artboard name.

 ![Screen Shot](http://creative-tweet.net/img/github/css-sprite-generator-ss.png)

+**SCSS**

 ```scss
 @mixin cssSprite( $spriteVals ) {